Semiparametric point process modeling of blinking artifacts in PALM: Use on general general protein samples

-Now, rather than computing the mean of $\estat{O}{f}$ directly, we write $\tilde{c}(r) = N^2c(r)$, and compute the mean of $N^2\estat{O}{f}(r)$, which yields slightly more elegant computations.
-By splitting the summation according to the cluster and process relationships of pairs, and using the symmetry of $f$, we obtain
+Rather than computing the mean of $\estat{O}{f}$ directly, we consider the mean of $N^2\estat{O}{f}(r)$, which yields slightly more elegant computations.
+By splitting the summation according to the cluster and process relationships of pairs, using the symmetry of $f$, and writing $\tilde{c}(r) = N^2c(r)$, we obtain